cmcilhenny/cmcilhenny.github.io/_posts/2014-07-01-javaScript-prototypes.md

 Question: What properties does Gnocchi have?

-Let's make some more objects that relate to Pasta:
+Make some more objects that relate to Pasta:

 	var Spaghetti = Object.create(Pasta);